 The underlying causes should then be treated accordingly.
 For patients with an enlarged prostate, appropriate medication (typically Tamsulosin, an alpha receptor antagonist) should be started if suitable.

 Ensure to check the CSU for any evidence of infection and treat with antibiotics if needed.
 Review the patient’s medication for any potential contributing causes and treat any constipation if present.

-Patients who have a large retention volume (arbitrarily around >1000ml*) need to be monitored post-catheterisation for evidence of post-obstructive diuresis.
+Patients who have a large retention volume (>1000ml*) probably have a chronic element to their retention and would need to be monitored post-catheterisation for evidence of post-obstructive diuresis.

-Acute kidney injury, which can lead to chronic kidney injury if multiple episodes of retention leading to renal scarring.
+In patients with acute on chronic retention, acute kidney injury can occur, which can lead to chronic kidney injury if multiple episodes of retention leading to renal scarring.

 Other complications include increased risk of urinary tract infections and renal stones due to urinary stasis.

-- Acute urinary retention is defined as a new onset inability to pass urine, which subsequently leads to pain and discomfort, with significant residual volumes.
+- Acute urinary retention is a new onset inability to pass urine, causing pain with significant residual volumes

 - The most common cause is benign prostatic hyperplasia

-- Patients require catheterisation and ensure to check renal function, for evidence of high-pressure urinary retention
+- Patients require urgent catheterisation and ensure to check renal function, for evidence of high-pressure urinary retention

 - Monitor for post-obstructive diuresis in those with large residual volumes